Planned Burning

 Parks and reserves

-Planned burning on public land including National Parks, State Parks and other crown land reserves is done by Forest Fire Management Victoria (FFMVic).
+Planned burning on protected public land including National Parks, State Parks and other crown land reserves is done by Forest Fire Management Victoria (FFMVic).
 For more information go to the FFMVic website.

 Private land and other reserves